TCS Toronto Marathon · Oct 18, 2026

 Reference only · speed ceiling

-⚠ Your 2025 marathon at 4:17 confirms Riegel significantly overpredicts.
+⚠ Your 2025 marathon at 4:17 confirms this generic formula significantly overpredicts for you.
 Shown as a speed ceiling only — not a target.

 Historical data — from Runalyze (2025–2026)